Linux VRF Configuration

 We can utilize VRF and MPLS to establish a static L3VPN network.

-In this example, we will configure dent-1
+In this example, we will configure dent-1 and dent-2 to create an L3VPN (VRF10)

-We'll focus on the configuration for dent-1
+We'll focus on the configuration for dent-1; the configuration for dent-2 will

 be identical except for the numbering.